Pokémon: Arceus and the Jewel of Life: Plot

-Arceus arrives.
-Sheena offers it the Jewel of Life to calm its wrath, only to discover that the jewel is a fake.
-Dialga, Palkia, and Giratina arrive to stop Arceus from destroying humanity.
+Arceus then emerges; Sheena offers it the Jewel of Life to calm its wrath, only to discover that the jewel is a fake.
+Dialga, Palkia, and Giratina return to stop Arceus from destroying humanity.
 Dialga sends Ash, Dawn, Brock, and Sheena back in time to the day when Damos was manipulated into betraying Arceus, where Damos and Marcus fall to their deaths in the collapsing temple.
 Upon Sheena's request, Dialga sends her and the others further back.

 Unaware of Marcus's true role, Sheena tells him everything about the future.
 Arceus arrives to collect the Jewel of Life from Marcus' scepter, but Sheena is fooled into betraying Arceus when the scepter is empty.
 Arceus is forced into a pit and is wounded by silver water and electrical attacks, which Arceus became vulnerable to after it gave Damos the jewel.
 Marcus' intention is to kill Arceus himself to save the future.
 Sheena and Damos use their abilities to communicate with the other Pokémon to stop the Pokémon under Marcus' control from electrocuting Arceus.

-Ash obtains the Jewel of Life.
-Calmed by Damos' ability, Arceus absorbs the jewel, restoring its own life force, and reversing the time paradox that nearly killed Ash, Dawn, Brock, Sheena, and their Pokémon.
+Ash obtains the Jewel of Life, and calmed by Damos' ability, Arceus absorbs the jewel, restoring its own life force, and reversing the time paradox that nearly killed Ash, Dawn, Brock, Sheena, and their Pokémon.
 Arceus rescues the people and Pokémon from the collapse of the temple.
-Ash, Dawn, Brock, and Sheena are transported to the present, only to discover that Arceus is still furious and has defeated Dialga, Palkia, and Giratina.
-Arceus spots Ash and recognizes him due to history's alterations, and reverses the destruction it caused and heals its former adversaries.
+Ash, Dawn, Brock, and Sheena are transported back to the present, only to discover that Arceus is still furious and has defeated Dialga, Palkia, and Giratina.
+Arceus spots Ash and recognizes him due to history's alterations, and reverses the destruction it caused, healing its former adversaries.
 Ash and the others discover Damos has put them on a mural, thanking them for their help in saving the world and seeing that even without the Jewel of Life, Michina is still fertile due to the people and Pokémon cultivating the land.
 Dialga, Palkia, Giratina, and Arceus depart for their dimensions, with Arceus realizing that it is truly a part of this world.